exercism/v3/languages/ruby/exercises/concept/basics/.docs/instructions.md

 ### 3. Calculate the preparation time in minutes

-Define the `Lasagna.preperation_time_in_minutes` method that takes the number of layers you added to the lasagna as a parameter and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.
+Define the `Lasagna#preperation_time_in_minutes` method that takes the number of layers you added to the lasagna as a parameter and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.

 ```ruby
 lasagna = Lasagna.new